gruntwork-io/helm-kubernetes-services/CONTRIBUTING.md

 1. Make sure you have the helm client installed.
 See [the official docs](https://docs.helm.sh/using_helm/#install-helm) for instructions.

-Now just write your code, and every time you commit, `helm lint` will be run on the charts that you modify.
+Now write your code, and every time you commit, `helm lint` will be run on the charts that you modify.

 ## Create a pull request